 During the rut, bucks will spread out and females move between them, at this time of year fallow deer are relatively ungrouped compared to the rest of the year when they try to stay together in groups of up to 150 individuals.

 When competing for access to females, males ‘display’ by groaning, thrashing their antlers and by walking alongside their opponent.
 Fighting occurs if both stags are evenly matched and involves wrestling and clashing of antlers.

 Does give birth to a single fawn after a gestation period of 31 – 32 weeks (around 8 months).
 The Fallow doe usually leaves the herd to search for a private hiding place to give birth.
 After the fawn is born, usually in May or June, it remains in its hiding place (in bushes or undergrowth).
 The doe returns every four hours to feed it until it is about four months old, when it joins the herd.
-The fawn is weaned after 7 – 9 months.
+The baby deer fawn is weaned after 7 – 9 months.
 The life span of the Fallow deer is about 12 – 16 years.

 Fallow Deer Conservation Status

 The Persian fallow deer (Dama dama mesopotamica) is classified as Endangered, however, other subspecies are not considered to be at threat.